trevorfaske/DataVisualization/README.md

 #### Disclaimer: this a continual work in progress

 Data visualization is a key component to any scientific journal or popular science article.
 Being able to tell a compelling story using just the data at hand should be the goal of any figure.

 All of the code generating figures will be done in **R** using the package **ggplot2**.
 While I hope to incorporate some philosphy of good data visualization practices, a majority of these modules will be a *how to* on generating various types of figures within ggplot.

 ## ggplot2 - Grammar of graphics

 [ggplot2 wiki](https://en.wikipedia.org/wiki/Ggplot2#:~:text=ggplot2%20is%20a%20data%20visualization,such%20as%20scales%20and%20layers.)

-ggplot2 is one of the most widely used R packages and graphical programs used today.
+ggplot2 is one of the most widely used R packages and graphical programs.
 It breaks everything into *scales* and *layers*, allowing quick manipulaion of complex figure types.
 While it is very easy to get simple figures made, customization requires a more in-depth understanding of what is happening *under the hood*.
 Once you understand how to format your data in a manner ggplot works well with, it becomes largely intuitive.

 ## Resources: